 Detailed guidance on how to complete the application form, what supporting documents you should provide, and where to how to pay the fee are available on the ISD website.

 If your application is approved you will get a preclearance letter of approval (if you not visa required) or a ‘D’ long stay visa in your passport.
 This gives you permission to enter Ireland.

 When you arrive in Ireland, you must register with immigration and get an Irish Residence Permit.

 UK citizens and health services in Ireland

 UK citizens who are resident in Ireland are entitled to health services in the same way as Irish citizens who are resident.
-This means that they may avail of public health services if they are “ordinarily resident”.
+This means that they may access public health services if they are 'ordinarily resident'.
 This is an agreement between Ireland and the UK, and did not change with the UK's departure from the European Union.

 Social welfare payments in Ireland

-UK citizens living in Ireland are eligible to apply for social welfare payments in the same way as Irish citizens living in Ireland.
+UK citizens living in Ireland can apply for social welfare payments in the same way as Irish citizens living in Ireland.

 With all social welfare payments in Ireland, you must satisfy the rules for each scheme to qualify.
 For example, you must be habitually resident in Ireland to qualify for most means-tested social welfare payments.